Efstathia-Soufleri/Efstathia-Soufleri.github.io/_pages/home.md

 ### About me

-I am a Postdoctoral Researcher working in the field of Machine Learning.
-My research focuses on multimodal learning, efficient neural network deployment, computer vision and action recognition applications.
-I received my undergraduate degree in Mathematics from the National and Kapodistrian University of Athens (UoA) in 2016 with a specialization on Applied Mathematics.
-I received my Master’s degree in Computer Science from the University of Thessaly (UTh) in 2017.
-Next, I joined the Electrical and Computer Engineering Department of Purdue University as a PhD student under the guidance of Professor Kaushik Roy.
+My research lies at the intersection of **privacy preserving machine learning, multimodal learning, and efficient neural network deployment**, with applications in **computer vision** and **action recognition**.

+I hold a **B.Sc. in Mathematics** (Applied Mathematics specialization, National and Kapodistrian University of Athens, 2016) and an **M.Sc. in Computer Science** (University of Thessaly, 2017).
+I then pursued my **Ph.D. at Purdue University**, focusing on efficient and privacy-preserving machine learning algorithms under the supervision of Prof. Kaushik Roy.